nathanliow/portfolio-website/src/content/projects/physGO.md

 <br/>

 # Overview #
-Graphic organizers that I made during my junior and senior year of high school while I was taking AP Physics, taught by the legendary Mr. Khan.
+Graphic organizers that I made during my junior and senior year of high school while I was taking AP Physics.
 They follow Collegeboard's physics curriculum and separated by units.
 Each unit has a fundamental part consisting of necessary vocab, then showcases every major concept with examples, cases, and scenarios.
 At the end of each unit are tips I found useful for problem-solving.